 pysam depends on cython to provide the connectivity to the htslib C library.
-The installation of the source tarball (.tar.gz) python 2.7 contains pre-built C-files and cython needs not be present during installation.
-However, when installing the source tarball on python 3 or building from the repository, these pre-built C-files are not present and cython needs to be installed beforehand.
+The installation of the source tarball (.tar.gz) contains pre-built C-files and cython needs not be present during installation.
+However, when installing from the repository, cython needs to be installed beforehand.